Shlackka/guess-the-god/README.md

 The site has been deployed to GitHub pages, in order to do this the following steps were completed.

-- From within the Gladiatour repo I navigated to the settings tab
+- From within the guess-the-god repo I navigated to the settings tab

 - In settings navigate to the Pages section under "Code and automation"

 - Once in Pages, I chose to deploy from a branch as my source and then chose the Main branch before clicking save

-- The deployed site can be found at **https://shlackka.github.io/Gladiatour/index.html**
+- The deployed site can be found at **https://shlackka.github.io/guess-the-god/**

 If you wish to fork the repo this can be achieved by using the "Fork" button at the top of the repo.